 4. Set up a direct debit

-Don’t wait until you have a lump-sum to start investing, the sooner you invest your money the quicker it will work for you.
-Setting up a direct debit is a stress-free way to manage your investments, and means you can ignore market noise when it comes to investing your money.
+Please don’t wait until you have a lump sum to start investing.
+The sooner you invest your money, the quicker it will work for you.
+Setting up a direct debit is a stress-free way to manage your investments, and you can ignore market noise when it comes to investing your money.
 You could also benefit from pound cost averaging, which can maximise your return by smoothing out the total amount you pay for an asset over time.

 5. Reinvest everything